material-identity/schemas/README.md

 node scripts/json2pdf.js <input-file> [output-file]
 ```

 The script automatically detects the schema type and version from the certificate.
-By default, it saves the PDF in the same directory as the input JSON file with the same name but .pdf extension.
+By default, it saves the PDF in the same directory as the input JSON file with the same name with .pdf extension.

 **Examples:**